-There are several different ways to file coupons.
+There are several different ways to organize coupons.
 I learned quickly that my preferred method was a “Coupon Binder” but that’s not your only option.
 Several companies have put together coupon holders that may work for you.
-You even go to the dollar store and get a holder that organizes your recipes and use it for coupons instead.
+You even go to the Dollar Store and get a holder that organizes your recipes and use it for coupons instead.
 I started off that way and then moved up to a “Coupon Binder”.
 To check out more options click this Coupon Organizers link.

 What do you need to make a coupon binder?

 - 3 Ring Binder: Preferably one that zips and has a carrying strap.
 This works best for me because my kids can’t get into it and my coupons can’t fall out (zipper).
 The carrying strap is extremely beneficial because I am usually carrying one of my kids or something for my kids.
 It keeps your hands free.
-I purchased my coupon binder at Sam’s Club for $13 but you can get them at any office supply store.
+Check out these 3 Ring Binder with carrying strap options.

-- Small Accordion File: This should be small enough to fit in the front pocket inside of your binder.
+- Small Accordion File Folder: This should be small enough to fit in the front pocket inside of your binder.
 I use mine for store coupons, restaurant coupons and coupons waiting to be filed.
 Check out these Accordion Files.

-- Pencil Pouch that will connect to your binder rings: The one I have has holes for the rings in the binder and attaches that way.
+- 3 Ring Pencil Pouch: The one I have has holes for the rings in the binder and attaches that way.
 I use this to hold my pen, calculator, notepad and scissors.
 Check out these 3 Ring Pencil Pouches.